 A license or sale of pre-written software for purposes other than commercial reproduction (or other exploitation of the intellectual property rights) transferred on a tangible medium is treated as the sale of tangible personal property, rather than as either the license or sale of intangible property or the performance of a service.
 In these cases, the receipts are in [state] as determined under the rules for the sale of tangible personal property set forth under Article IV.16. and related regulations.
 In all other cases, the receipts from a license or sale of software are to be assigned to [state] as determined otherwise under Reg.
 IV.17. (e.g., depending on the facts, as the development and sale of custom software, see Reg.
 IV.17.(d).(3), as a license of a marketing intangible, see Reg.
-IV.17.(e).(2), as a license of intangible property where the substance of the transaction resembles a sale of goods or services, see Reg.
+IV.17.(e).(2), as a license of a production intangible, see Reg.
+IV.17.(e).(3), as a license of intangible property where the substance of the transaction resembles a sale of goods or services, see Reg.
 IV.17.(e).(5), or as a sale of intangible property, see Reg.
 IV.17.(f).